Blog

 While you are working on your applications

 • Keep things moving, and work on your application materials consistently throughout the week—do not save everything for the weekend!
-This will ensure that you have enough time to reflect on what you are creating, that you avoid burnout, and that you get enough rest while juggling the demands of application process with the other priorities in your life.
+This will ensure that you have enough time to reflect on what you are creating, that you avoid burnout, and that you get enough rest while juggling the demands of the application process with the other priorities in your life.

 After you submit your applications